Strike 3 Holdings Summons or Default Judgement

 Innocent or not, a copyright infringement lawsuit from Strike 3 is a serious matter.
 Anyone who has been targeted by Strike 3 Holdings should hire a skilled copyright infringement attorney immediately.
 Below are some common responses to copyright infringement allegations:

 1. Doing nothing.
-This is the riskiest strategy since it will likely lead to a default judgement.
-This can result in wages being garnished, assets being seized and a judgment being filed against any real property which cannot be sold until the judgement is satisfied.
+This is the riskiest strategy since it will likely lead to a default judgment.
+This can result in wages being garnished, assets being seized and a judgment being filed against any real property which cannot be sold until the judgment is satisfied.

 2. Motion to sever or “quash” the lawsuit.
 In the past, in order to reduce the cost litigating, Strike 3 and others would include multiple defendants in a single lawsuit.
 In such cases, defendants can ask the court to force Strike 3 and others to refile the lawsuits individually.
 Because of the success of such defenses, this is rarely done anymore.